jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-12-Christianity-Without-Christian-Minds.md

 ---

 There’s a line from R. Kent Hughes’ *Disciplines of a Godly Man* that refuses to leave me:
-> “This cosmic potential of the believer’s mind introduced the great scandal of today's church: Christianity without Christian minds, that is, Christians who do not think Christianly.”
+> *“This cosmic potential of the believer’s mind introduced the great scandal of today's church: Christianity without Christian minds, that is, Christians who do not think Christianly...”*

 It’s a sobering observation.
 Hughes is not talking about intelligence or education, but about the orientation of our minds — how we process truth, evaluate culture, and respond to life.
 His concern wasn’t with Christians who don’t *believe*, but with believers who no longer *think like believers.*,